Ornithomancy: Roman practice

 The word "inauguration" is derived from the Latin noun inauguratio derived from the verb inaugurare which was to "take omens from birds in flight."
 Since Roman augurs predominantly looked at birds for omens, they were also called auspex ("bird watcher", plural auspices), however they also interpreted thunder, lightning, the behavior of certain animals, and strange events.
 The phrase "under the auspices" is derived from this need for a favourable reading of the omens by the augurs.

-Biblical references

-Ornithomancy is mentioned several times in the Septuagint version of the Bible.
-After Joseph discovers the silver bowl he had hidden in his brothers' luggage, he declaims, "Why have ye stolen my silver cup? is it not this out of which my lord drinks? and he divines augury with it."
-Later, however, the practice of divination is expressly forbidden.